Law, Government, Business & Science

 Brandeis matters most because he made the first breach.

-His appointment did not simply add one Jewish name to the Court.
+His appointment did more than add one Jewish name to the Court.
 It forced the country to confront whether a Jew could occupy one of the highest legal offices in the republic without being treated as suspect, alien, or overly partisan.
 The later normality of Jewish justices can make that fight look inevitable in retrospect.
 It was not inevitable at all.

 Once Brandeis was in place, the argument changed.
 Jewish appointment no longer looked unimaginable.
 It looked contested, then possible, then familiar.